Why D24 Has Various Subtypes Including Sultan And XO Durian

 The same special bald feature can be observed at the rim where the husk and thorns meet the relatively short stem as well.

-As you pry open the durian, you will find that the flesh is of a colour that can be described as off-white or pale-yellow.
+As you pry open the durian, you will find that the flesh is of a colour that can be described as off-white or pale-yellow for XO.
 Sultan can come in a darker shade of yellow, sometimes even getting close to orange-yellow.

 The colour of the flesh can vary these days because farmers have had a long time to experiment with the saplings.
 The sheer number of clone trees also add to this unpredictable characteristic.